Toby King (rugby league): Huddersfield Giants (loan)

 On 25 June 2022 it was announced that he would join the Huddersfield Giants for the remainder of the 2022 season.

 Wigan Warriors (loan)

 In August 2022 it was announced that King had signed for the Wigan Warriors on a season-long loan deal.

+On 14 October 2023, King played in Wigan's 2023 Super League Grand Final victory over the Catalans Dragons.

+On 8 June 2024, King played in Warrington's 2024 Challenge Cup final defeat against Wigan.

 International career

-In 2016 he was called up to the Ireland squad for the 2017 Rugby League World Cup European Pool B qualifiers.
+In 2016 King was called up to the Ireland squad for the 2017 Rugby League World Cup European Pool B qualifiers.